Motii1/CampaignKeeper/README.md

 docker-compose up -d
 ```

+Due to some problems with SQL Server container start could failed.
+To fix the issue you need to grant appropriate permissions to `storage/database` directory.
+The easiest way to do it is to execute `chmod -R 777 storage/` and run `docker-compose` again.

 #### Web (frontend and backend)

 Firstly you need to install all required packages.
 To achieve that you should run `npm install` command inside `frontend` and `backend` directories.
 Then you should start client and server: